 The Illinois State Museum began as a cabinet of geological specimens (including fossils) that had been amassed by the State Geological Survey since its founding in 1851.
 The attitude of the still-young state government toward the sciences can be inferred from the treatment it gave these precious specimens.
-They were crammed in whatever odd corner the state had at the moment—in the offices of the Supreme Court and Senate in the old capitol in Springfield, the old Arsenal on 5th Street, then in the local Masonic Hall, and the basement of the local post office. from building to building.
+They were crammed in whatever odd corner the state had at the moment—in the offices of the Supreme Court and Senate in the old capitol in Springfield, the old Arsenal on 5th Street, then in the local Masonic Hall, and the basement of the local post office.
 Beginning in 1877, a modest State Museum of Natural History was housed on the third floor of the west wing of the present Illinois statehouse—the sixth site for the collections.

 Other agencies resented the space given to the museum in the new capitol, and it was forced to move within the building several times until 1887, when the then-secretary of state ordered the exhibits dismantled.
 Most of them were dumped into the building’s basement—an insult to both the exhibits and to science.
 The exhibits had been the work of geologist Amos Worthen, an able and dedicated public servant and a fine scientist whose name appears on the Howlett Building frieze; their mistreatment so traumatized the aging Worthen—the man who could be described as the Lincoln of Illinois science—that he died within a year.